The Benefits and Risks of Consignment Inventory

 Consignment inventory is a business arrangement where a supplier places goods in a retail store or warehouse and only gets paid when the items are sold.
 The supplier remains the owner of the inventory until it is sold to a customer.

-The retailer earns a commission or a percentage of the sale for providing space for the inventory.
+With consignment arrangements the retailer earns a commission or a percentage of the sale for providing space for the inventory.

 Also Read: Supplier Relationship Management – Key Strategies for Success